GrzegorzKozub/toys/README.md

 In Afterburner, set core clock to -290MHz and drag 875mV (or 900mV to prevent some games from crashing) point to 1920MHz.

+### Monitor calibration

+LG 27GP950-B was calibrated for Gamer 1 profile, brightness set to 10 and gamma mode 2 selected.
+Hardware calibration resulted in the RGB settings of 50 50 47.
+Software calibration is stored in the ICC profile `27gp950-b.icm`.

 ### Keyboard settings

 For KBDfans D84 v2, use [VIA](https://www.caniusevia.com/) to program the keyboard.
 Current settings are in `d84v2.json`.